Knob Hill Barn 1892

 The property is several hundred acres of farmland, woods and two creeks.
 They roam free on over 25 acres with their own large pond and old trees.
 They have two sheds with feed lofts, mineral rocks and two waterers with mineral rich natural well water.

 Our horses are our pets and family.
 We’ve owned three of them since 1998-9 and two of them since 2018.
 They are all different breeds/sizes.
 They are under our care and protection.
 We have two veterinarians who come out to check on them from time to time and when needed.
-We have a few other professionals, friends who own horses, mules, farm animals who regularly visit and advise us on horse care.
 We also have horse farriers who care for their feet.

 Two of them are brothers and are the youngest.
 We have one American Quarter horse Doc who is over 30 years old.
 We give him extra care in winter months by feeding him separately.
 One Arabian named Buddy who is 22 years old.
 These are the smaller but fully grown and healthy.
 Doc was taken in after his former owner passed away suddenly.
 He was a church member and friend and used to take Doc on trails all over the US.
 Doc is the most mellow and gentle horse we have.
 He's often allowed to be loose in the yard during the week or a wedding!
 Buddy is very shy but loves to bolt off in the fields and test his speeds!
 He looks tiny compared to the draft horses who on avaerage weigh 1800-2200 lbs.
 The nutrient dense field grass often causes too much protein issues with Buddy and we make sure to look after him.

 Our horses are totally FREE and eat all hours of the day from soft grass, fresh wild clover and other natural plants and flowers.
 We supplement their diet and provide everything they need to be happy.
 In dry or winter months they get lots of hay, alfalfa and supplements.